amalvaishnav/Shoerack/README.md

 # Shoerack
-Shoerack - Aethetic website on Shoes and its art
+Shoerack - Aesthetic website on Shoes and its art
 This is the code/repo for the website I developed during my bachelors.
 It includes the basic features like Login/Logout, Admin Panel, Cookies and Sessions.
 I used following technologies developing this aesthetic website:
 -HTML